onap/archive-aaf-sms/docs/installation.rst

 **Kubernetes**

-The Secret Managment Service project is a sub-project of AAF and will be deployed via Helm on Kubernetes under the OOM Project umbrella.
+The Secret Management Service project is a sub-project of AAF and will be deployed via Helm on Kubernetes under the OOM Project umbrella.
 It will be automatically installed when the AAF chart is installed.

 **Standalone Install on Bare-Metal or VM**